Frequently Asked Questions

 Can I add your products to no-bake recipes without cooking them further?

 Yes!
 Our purees have been cooked and packaged in such a way that they can be added to no-bake recipes.
 They are also perfect for soups, breads, pies and other baked recipes as well!

 Why is the pumpkin sometimes thick and other times thin?

 At Farmer’s Market, we ban GMOs or genetically modified organisms and stay true to our organic practices.
 Growing and cultivating pumpkins is like creating a fine wine.
 It’s an art and a science.
 We rely on Mother Nature to perfect our pumpkins.
 Each year, she behaves a little differently.
 Factors like rainfall, temperature changes, soil quality, and wind can influence the way a pumpkin develops.
 Although it may be a little different from season to season, it will still have the same great flavor and health properties.

 Can I use the product after the best by date?

 We cannot recommend consumption past “Best By”, “Exp Date” or “Use By” for quality reasons.

-Do any of your products have additives?
+Do any of your products contain tree nuts or peanuts?